 Cryo Microwave Sample Processor with the TotalTemp Thermal Platform System specially engineered to operate inside of the Ted Pella BioWave Microwave Oven

-The invention utilizes controlled microwave (MW) irradiation to accelerate the FS process; and comprises systems, devices and methods for microwave-assisted processing of samples under cryo-conditions, typically -80°C. The entire MWFS procedure is now accomplished in less than 4 hours as compared to the approximately 4-5 days previously required for FS process.
+The invention utilizes controlled microwave (MW) irradiation to accelerate the FS process; and comprises systems, devices, and methods for microwave-assisted processing of samples under cryo-conditions, typically -80°C. The entire MWFS procedure is now accomplished in less than 4 hours as compared to the approximately 4-5 days previously required for the FS process.

 The Cryo Microwave Sample Processor System combines two specific technologies, controlled microwave irradiation and temperature cycling.
 The controlled temperature cycling device, a Thermal Platform (a.k.a.
 Hot/Cold Plate) was specially engineered by TotalTemp using some alternative nonmetallic materials to allow it to operate inside of a microwave environment.
 The Thermal Platform is cooled with Liquid Nitrogen (L-N2) giving it a precisely controlled temperature range of -100°C to +200°C.

-TotalTemp Thermal Platform inside of oven showing custom Adapter Plate designed to support specific vials and Petri dishes for tissue sample preparation
+TotalTemp Thermal Platform inside of oven showing custom Adapter Plate designed to support specific vials and Petri dishes for tissue sample preparation.

 Time Comparison Chart of sample preparation while under microwave irradiation (red line) vs. sample preparation without microwave irradiation (purple line).
 Note the tremendous time difference on the “Minutes” scale.